Marco4413/png/README.md

 ## PNG

-This is a C++20 library which enables to read png images from a binary stream.
+This is a C++20 library which allows reading png images from a binary stream.

 I decided to create this because I wanted to learn how png images are stored.
 This project was made for educational purposes and may be discontinued at any time.